-The Campus Activities office within Student Affairs and Academic Support oversees a variety of student organizations including student government, student media, fraternities and sororities, and other organizations of students with similar interests or backgrounds.
+The Campus Activities office, a unit of Student Affairs and Academic Support, oversees a variety of student organizations including student government, student media, fraternities and sororities, and other organizations for students with similar interests or backgrounds.

-A complete list of active organizations is provided online at www.gallaudet.edu/Campus_Activities/Student_Organizations/Clubs_and_Organizations.html
+A complete list of active student organizations is provided online at www.gallaudet.edu/Campus_Activities/Student_Organizations/Clubs_and_Organizations.html

 Student Body Government (SBG)

 Ely Center, Room 222

-The Student Body Government (SBG) is the major organization through which the students govern themselves, plan activities for the campus, participate in a number of university committees, and work with the faculty and administration on matters of general interest to the student body.
-Full-time students automatically become members of the SBG when they enroll at the University.
-SBG's executive officers are chosen annually in a campus-wide election.
-The SBG has an executive, a legislative, and a judicial branch.
-The SBG president, with approval of the Student Congress, appoints directors for different departments within the executive Branch of the SBG.
-Through SBG's efforts, students serve as active members with full voting privileges on several faculty committees.
+The Student Body Government (SBG) is the major organization through which undergraduate students govern themselves, plan activities for the campus, participate in a number of university committees, and work with the faculty and administration on matters of general interest to the student body.
+Full-time undergraduate students automatically become members of the SBG when they enroll at the University.
+SBG's president and vice-president are chosen annually in a campus-wide election.
+SBG consists of three branches: the executive, legislative, and judicial branches.
+The SBG president, with approval of the Student Congress, appoints directors for different departments within the executive branch.

 Graduate Student Association (GSA)